keras-team/keras-io/guides/md/keras_hub/mcp_with_keras_hub.md

     try:
         # Clean the expression to only allow safe mathematical operations
         cleaned_expr = re.sub(r"[^0-9+\-*/().\s]", "", expression)

-        # Use ast.literal_eval for safer evaluation (only allows literals, no function calls)
-        import ast

         # Convert mathematical expression to a safe format
         # Replace mathematical operators with Python equivalents